rclark/stream-geo-statistics/readme.md

     - `duplicates`: as statistics on the number of duplicate coordinates per feature
     - `coordinates`: as statistics on the number of coordinates per feature
     - `features`: the number of features that have come through
-    - `tiles`: spherical-mercator tiles as an array of strings of `[ "z/x/y" ]` covering all features
+    - `tiles`: spherical-mercator tiles as an array of `[ "z/x/y" ]` covering all features

-- Each "statistics" object (e.g. `coordinates`) is a data collected from a [stream-statistics](https://github.com/tmcw/stream-statistics) object that presents min, max, sum, mean, mode, variance, standard_deviation, geometric_mean and harmonic_mean.
+- Each "statistics" object (e.g. `coordinates`) is data collected from a [stream-statistics](https://github.com/tmcw/stream-statistics) object that presents min, max, sum, mean, mode, variance, standard_deviation, geometric_mean and harmonic_mean.

 ## Options